getredash/website/src/pages/kb/user-guide/querying/query-parameters.md

 {% callout danger %}

-Query Parameters only work within Redash and are not supported in embeds or shared dashboards.
-Also, a Redash user must have [Full Access]({% link _kb/user-guide/users/permissions-groups.md %}) permission to the data source to use Query Parameters.
+A Redash user must have [Full Access]({% link _kb/user-guide/users/permissions-groups.md %}) permission to the data source to use Query Parameters.

 {% endcallout %}